HamishPayne/CODE-WORDS/Classroom/Week-12/readme.md

 ## Final Project

--final troubleshooting.
+- final troubleshooting.
--Getting the right movement speed for objects and text.
+- Getting the right movement speed for objects and text.
--Sent it to some friends for their feedback.
+- Sent it to some friends for their feedback.

--
+## Minecraft

+- Show what I've built in Minecraft this sem lol